webrecorder/browsertrix/frontend/docs/docs/user-guide/presentation-sharing.md

 ### Initial View

 The **Initial View** is the first view visitors see first when viewing a Collection.
 The initial view can either be a list of pages, which is the default when replaying using ReplayWeb.page, or a single page from your collection such as a crawl start URL or index page.

-## Sharing Public Collection Gallery

-The _enable public collections gallery_ toggle is located in the org's **Settings** tab within your account.
-Follow these steps to activate the Public Collections Gallery.
-You will not be able to curate or share your Public Collections Gallery page until it is enabled for your org.

-Note: This feature is available in Browsertrix 1.14 and later.

-1. Log in to your Browsertrix account

-2. In your org's **settings**, click **enable public collections gallery** and save

-3. You can share the link to your Public Collections Page from either copying from the org's **settings**, or by clicking on the copy button next to "**Visit public collections gallery**" from your dashboard.

-## Customize Public Collection Gallery

-The Public Collection Gallery page will automatically have the title of your org.
-You can customize this page by including a **Description** and your org's **Website** by ading them from your org's **settings** of your account.

-### Description

-A **Description** about your Collection is not required, but it is useful information to share additional context and details of your collection with your org team members or the public by writing a description.

-You can edit the **Description** as long as its within 150 characters, which is roughly between 90 words and 150 words with spaces included in the character count.
-The **Description** supports basic text formatting like headings, bold and italicized text, lists, and links.

-### Website

-Link to your org's (or your personal) website so viewers can visit from your Public Collections Gallery page.